WNRW

-WNRW (98.9 FM) - branded as 98.9 Kiss FM - is a Top 40 (CHR) radio station licensed to Prospect, Kentucky, and serving the Louisville metropolitan area.
+WNRW (98.9 FM) is a commercial radio station licensed to Prospect, Kentucky, United States, and serving the Louisville metropolitan area with a contemporary hits format as "98.9 KISS FM".
 It is owned by iHeartMedia, with studios on South 4th Street in the Louisville neighborhood of Watterson Park.
-On weekdays, WNRW carries two nationally syndicated programs: The Jubal Show from co-owned KBKS-FM Seattle in morning drive time and On Air with Ryan Seacrest in middays.

-WNRW is a Class C2 station.
-It has an effective radiated power (ERP) of 43,000 watts.
-The transmitter tower is in east Louisville, off Tucker Station Road near Interstate 265.
+WNRW's transmitter is in east Louisville, off Tucker Station Road near Interstate 265.

 History

 WSLM-FM

-The station was originally based in Salem, Indiana, about 35 mi northwest of Louisville.
+The station was originally based in Salem, Indiana, about 35 mi northwest of Louisville, Kentucky.
 It signed on the air in 1962.
-The original call sign was WSLM-FM, the sister station to WSLM 1220 AM.
+The original call sign was WSLM-FM, the sister station to WSLM (1220 AM).

 At first the two stations simulcast, with WSLM-FM developing some of its own programming by the late 1970s.
 WSLM-FM was powered at only 3,000 watts.
 It aimed its programming at listeners in the Salem area and could not easily be heard in Louisville.

 98.9 Kiss FM

 By the 1990s, the station sought and got permission from the Federal Communications Commission (FCC) to increase its antenna height and power.
 That allowed it to target the lucrative Louisville radio market.
 It tried several formats, first with classic country as WKJK "KJ 98.9".
 Then, on May 17, 1996, it rebranded to "The Hawk" with the calls changing to WHKW soon after.

 In September 1999, WHKW became the new home of WQSH and its modern AC format (which moved from 93.1).
 Then in 2000, WQSH evolved to hot AC, branded as "Star 98.9" with the calls changing to WZTR.

 Later in 2000, the station changed to playing top 40 hits, calling itself "KISS-FM".
 It switched its call letters to WZKF.
-The station became a major competitor to Louisville's longtime top 40 leader 99.7 WDJX.
+The station became a major competitor to Louisville's longtime top 40 leader WDJX.
 WZKF aired a rhythmic-leaning playlist while WDJX was more mainstream top 40.